reg-repo/LATO/examples_in_prompt.md

 ### Key Activity Identification
 ```
 Input:
-The device at startup should first perform SIM card authentication, verifying the validity and legality of the SIM card.
-If the SIM card is invalid or unrecognized, prompt the user and block further operations.
+The device at startup should first perform user account authentication, verifying the validity and legality of the user account.
+If the user account is invalid or unrecognized, prompt the user and block further operations.
 After authentication succeeds, the device should initiate a multi-factor authentication process (e.g., password, fingerprint, facial recognition), requiring at least two methods to pass according to the user’s configured security level.
 Each authentication step should include timeout and error-handling mechanisms; if multiple failures occur (e.g., more than three attempts), the device should lock the user account and issue a warning notification.
 Upon successful authentication, the device should record detailed information about the authentication event—including time, authentication method, and result—for later security review and log analysis.
 The device should periodically re-verify the user’s identity, especially when abnormal behavior is detected or after extended inactivity, to ensure continuous security.

 Output:
-[SIM card authentication, prompt user, abort operation, initiate multi-factor authentication, password authentication, fingerprint authentication, facial recognition, record passed methods, timeout and error handling, lock user account, issue warning notification, record authentication event details, periodic re-authentication]
+[user account authentication, prompt user, abort operation, initiate multi-factor authentication, password authentication, fingerprint authentication, facial recognition, record passed methods, timeout and error handling, lock user account, issue warning notification, record authentication event details, periodic re-authentication]

 Input:
 When a user attempts to enter the system, they must first swipe their card for identity verification.
 If the card is invalid, the system will deny access and terminate the process; if the card is valid, the system will turn on the lights and start the air conditioning (AC), then execute the subsequent steps in parallel.
 Based on current temperature conditions, the system will adjust as follows: if it is hot, close the blinds and set the AC to high fan speed; if normal, set the AC to medium fan speed; if cloudy, turn off the AC and open the blinds.
 While monitoring temperature, the system also activates the environmental sensor for real-time monitoring of smoke.
 If smoke is detected, the system performs these parallel operations: open the door for rapid evacuation and generate an alarm to alert the user.
 If no smoke is detected, the system enters sleep mode.